metacpan/metacpan-cpan-extracted/distros/M/MySQL-Partition/README.md

 This module creates a object for manipulating MySQL partitions.
 This is very useful that we no longer write complicated and MySQL specific SQL syntax any more.

-**THE SOFTWARE IS STILL ALPHA QUALITY.
-API MAY CHANGE WITHOUT NOTICE.**

 # INTERFACE

 ## Constructor